Matt-Conrad/CXR_View_Classification/README.md

  4. In the "Platform" section, set "Platform" = "Python", set "Platform branch" = "Python 3.6 running on 64-bit Amazon Linux", and set "Platform version" = "2.9.7"
  5. In the "Application code" section, select "Upload your code" and upload the */CXR_View_Classification/Python/Engine/aws_deploy/aws_deploy.zip* file.
 This zip contains all of the code from the *aws_deploy* folder.
  6. Select "Create environment" and wait for the environment to have Status: OK
- 7. Use the *send_script.py* script as instructed in step 3 of *Web API Usage for local machine or local VM*
+ 7. To test the web API directly, use the *send_script.py* script as instructed in step 3 of *Web API Usage for local machine or local VM*.
+You can also use the web UI by going to *http://hostname:80/upload*.

-FOR COMPRESSION, YOU MUST COMPRESS BY HIGHLIGHTING THE FILES, NOT THE FOLDER

 ## Troubleshooting
  ### Logs